ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The COSE standard header parameter for Key ID (kid) may be used.
 See {{RFC9052}} and {{RFC7515}}

 COSE leaves the semantics of the key ID open-ended.
-It could be a record locator in a database, a hash of a public key, an input to a KDF, an authority key identifier (AKI) for an X.509 certificate or other.
+It could be a record locator in a database, a hash of a public key, an input to a Key Derivation Function (KDF), an Authority Key Identifier (AKI) for an X.509 certificate or other.
 The profile document should specify what the key ID's semantics are.

 ### JWS and COSE X.509 Header Parameters